DeerTears/LootyShooty3D/README.md

 # LootyShooty3D (DEAD)

-General notice: this game's codebase is unmaintainable for me to continue.
-For what is not attributed below, you are free to use this code how you please, if you find it useful to copy or study.
+**This game's codebase is unmaintainable for me to continue.** For what is not attributed below, you are free to use this project's source how you please, if you find it useful to copy or study.

+# Attributions

 "Texture Pack: Photoscanned 01" (https://juliovii.itch.io/pspk01) by JulioVII is licensed under Creative Commons Attribution 2.0 Generic (https://creativecommons.org/licenses/by/2.0/).